Ukraine demands emergency UN meeting over Putin nuclear plan

 Ukraine's Foreign Ministry condemned the move in a statement Sunday and demanded an emergency meeting of the U.N.
 Security Council.

-“Ukraine expects effective action to counter the Kremlin's nuclear blackmail by the U.K., China, the U.S. and France, including as permanent members of the U.N.
-Security Council, which have a special responsibility to prevent threats of aggression using nuclear weapons,” the statement read.
-“The world must be united against someone who endangers the future of human civilization.”
+“Ukraine expects effective action to counter the Kremlin's nuclear blackmail by the U.K., China, the U.S. and France,” the statement read, saying these countries “have a special responsibility” regarding nuclear aggression.

-In Russia, authorities said three people were injured when a Ukrainian drone caused an explosion Sunday in a town far from the two countries' border.
-The state-run news agency Tass reported authorities identified the drone as a Ukrainian Tu-141.
+“The world must be united against someone who endangers the future of human civilization,” the statement said.

-The explosion damaged residential buildings in the town of Kireyevsk in the Tula region, about 300 kilometers (180 miles) from the border with Ukraine and 175 kilometers (110 miles) south of Moscow.
-It left a crater about 15 meters (50 feet) in diameter and five meters (16 feet) deep, according to media reports.
+Ukraine has not commented on Sunday's explosion inside Russia.
+It left a crater about 15 meters (50 feet) in diameter and five meters deep (16 feet), according to media reports.

-The Russian state-run news agency Tass reported authorities identified the drone as a Ukrainian Tu-141.
-The Tu-141 went into service in the Soviet army in the 1970s.
-It reportedly was retired from service in 1989, then reintroduced in Ukraine in 2014.
-It has a range of about 1,000 kilometers (620 miles)
+Russian state-run news agency Tass reported authorities identified the drone as a Ukrainian Tu-141.
+The Soviet-era drone was reintroduced in Ukraine in 2014, and has a range of about 1,000 kilometers (620 miles).

+The explosion took place in the town of Kireyevsk in the Tula region, about 300 kilometers (180 miles) from the border with Ukraine.

+Similar drone attacks have been common during the war, although Ukraine hardly ever acknowledges responsibility.
+On Monday, Russia said Ukrainian drones attacked civilian facilities in the town of Dzhankoi in Russia-annexed Crimea.
+Ukraine’s military said several Russian cruise missiles were destroyed, but did not specifically claim responsibility.

 On Saturday, Putin argued that Belarusian President Alexander Lukashenko has long asked to have nuclear weapons in his country again to counter NATO.
 Belarus shares borders with three NATO members — Latvia, Lithuania and Poland — and Russia used Belarusian territory as a staging ground to send troops into neighboring Ukraine on Feb.
 24, 2022.